Be a tourist in your own life. Note your private landmarks, your important historical sights, your favourite spots.

 I spent the first year in Singapore mostly staying put and looking at this new place I call home through something I call a wander-lens.
 I loved poking around the city and never noticed that we didn’t travel much at all.
 So what was at work here?
 Novelty.
 What was not at work?
 Escapism.
 Throughout my stay in Portland (oh, pretty Oregon!), novelty drove me out almost every long weekend, there was a freaking huge country to see – national parks, deep country boondocks and glitzy cities.
 Throughout my stay in Pune (back home in India), escapism drove me out, as I struggled with various aspects of moving back to my home country.
 The first year in Singapore was suddenly devoid of both these cravings, because the new city had enough novelty and it’s so easy to live here that I had no escapism angst at all.
 While I suspected that my wanderlust always had elements of these, it is only now I notice how they worked.

 B and I carefully planned our getaways in the second year.
-After short visits to Thailand, Cambodia and Vietnam with him and a solo trip to Tokyo, I began to notice an internal pattern to my preparation and reactions (lenses, if I may).
+After short visits to Thailand, Cambodia, Vietnam and a longer trekking trip in India with him, and a solo trip to Tokyo, I began to notice an internal pattern to my preparation and reactions (lenses, if I may).
 If you see the size and location of Singapore, there’s nothing called an in-country long weekend trip.
 So we cross the border for these short jaunts.
 Easy to get to, expensive to enter because the visa fees add up each time.
 It’s the classic time vs. money issue – we don’t have the luxury of a long time in each country and hence we have a visa fund :)

 Language: For the first few trips, I learnt the basics of each new language I encountered.
 Hello, thank you, no fish sauce.
 And then I realised that in all the main tourist places (which were the only ones we went to last year), I really didn’t need it at all.
 English worked just fine, and local markets used the language of the calculator.
 This was a huge surprise to me, because in Pune I learnt that English doesn’t run the world.
 I still like to surprise the locals though, they are certainly amused when I say something, and why not make someone laugh ;)